In February 2018, the Utah Legislature approved the placement of a statue of Dr. Martha Hughes Cannon in Washington D.C.'s National Statuary Hall.

 - The year 2020 is the 55th Anniversary of the Voting Rights Act which made suffrage possible for ALL women.

-Passing this resolution during the 2018 season will give us an opportunity to place Martha’s statue in the year 2020 to celebrate those anniversaries.
+Passing this resolution during the 2018 season gives us an opportunity to place Martha’s statue in the year 2020 to celebrate those anniversaries.

 Here are a few easy ways you can support #SendMartha: